pyvivid/K8S-References/05_01_A_TLS_Demystified.md

 At the browser end, the Symmetric key is encrypted using the Public keys that was received by the browser.
 Now data returns back to server.</br>
 At the server end, there is the private key to decrypt the browser's symmetric keys received. </br>
 So, in the whole transation, the sniffer, gets the public key, encrypted private keys of the user.
 But not the private keys of the public key to decrypt the user's symmetric keys.</br>
 Now the server also has the user's browser's symmetric keys.
-All communications from hereon are encrypted.
+All communications from hereon are encrypted.</br>
-So now this is basically a 2 step process:
+So now this is basically a 2 step process:</br>
-1. We used Asymmetric method to securely receive the user's symmetric keys.
+1. We used Asymmetric method to securely receive the user's symmetric keys.</br>
 2. Once the server has the user's symmetric keys, all communications are now safely encrypted.

-Impotant point to note here is that, the server actually send only a certifictate in digital format issued to the public key of the server.
+Impotant point to note here is that, the server actually send only a certifictate in digital format issued to the public key of the server.</br>

+## TLS in K8S:</br>

+Basically in a TLS authenication mechanism, there are 3 types of certificates being used:</br>
+1. Server certificates configured for Servers.
+2. Root Certificates configured on CA(Certificate Authority) servers.
+3. Client Certificates configured on Clients.</br>